-Occasionally, despite being taught and understanding our UEBs, students may still choose not to follow our UEBs.
-When this happens, they will be issued a DOG HOUSE Report.
-An example for a DOG HOUSE Report is on a following page.
-The student and the issuing teacher will complete the report and there will be consequences for the behavior.
-The consequences will vary depending on whether the infraction was a "minor" or a "major".
+Occasionally, despite being taught and understandingour UEBs, students may still choose not to follow ourUEBs.
+When this happens, they will be issued a DOGHOUSE Report.
+The issuing staff member will complete the report and there will be consequences for the behavior.